MicrosoftDocs/winrt-api/windows.ui.xaml.controls/settingsflyout.md

 # Windows.UI.Xaml.Controls.SettingsFlyout

 ## -description
+> [!NOTE]
+> [SettingsFlyout](settingsflyout.md) is not supported for use in Universal Windows Platform (UWP) app for Windows 10.
+Instead, use a [Flyout](flyout.md).

+> [!NOTE]
+> [SettingsFlyout](settingsflyout.md) is supported only for use with the [SettingsPane](../windows.ui.applicationsettings/settingspane.md) in Windows 8.
+While the [SettingsFlyout](settingsflyout.md) type is visible in Windows Phone projects, [SettingsPane](../windows.ui.applicationsettings/settingspane.md) is not present on Windows Phone, so use of [SettingsFlyout](settingsflyout.md) is not supported.

 Represents a control that provides in-context access to settings that affect the current app.
-(Not recommended for Universal Windows Platform (UWP) app.
-See [Flyout](flyout.md).)
+(Not recommended for Universal Windows Platform (UWP) app.)

 ## -xaml-syntax
 ```xaml